trieschlab/MIMo/README.md

 Then clone this repository, install other dependencies with `pip install -r requirements.txt` and finally run `pip install -e .`

 > **Note**
-> A version using gym 0.26.2 and mujoco instead of mujoco-py is available on the branch migrate/mujoco_binds.
-Stable Baselines does not support that version of gym yet and so the demo scripts do not work on that branch.
+> A version using gymnasium 0.28.1 and the official mujoco wrappers instead of mujoco-py is available on the branch migrate/mujoco_binds.

 ## The MIMo environment